Pre-Code Hollywood: Horror and science fiction films

 While Joy declared Dracula "quite satisfactory from the standpoint of the Code" before it was released, and the film had little trouble reaching theaters, Frankenstein was a different story.
 New York, Pennsylvania, and Massachusetts removed the scene where the monster unintentionally drowns a little girl and lines that referenced Dr. Frankenstein's God complex.
 Kansas, in particular, objected to the film.
 The state's censor board requested the cutting of 32 scenes, which if removed, would have halved the length of the film.

 Paramount's Dr. Jekyll and Mr. Hyde (1931) played to the Freudian theories popular with the audience of its time.
 Fredric March played the split-personality title character.
 Jekyll represented the composed super-ego, and Hyde the lecherous id.
 Miriam Hopkins's coquettish bar singer, Ivy Pierson, sexually teases Jekyll early in the film by displaying parts of her legs and bosom.
-Joy felt the scene had been "dragged in simply to titillate the audience."
+Joy felt the scene had been "dragged in simply to titillate the audience".
 Hyde coerces her with the threat of violence into becoming his paramour and beats her when she attempts to stop seeing him.
 She is contrasted with his wholesome fiancée Muriel (Rose Hobart), whose chaste nature dissatisfies March's baser alter ego.
-The film is considered the "most honored of the Pre-Code horror films."
+The film is considered the "most honored of the Pre-Code horror films".
 Many of the graphic scenes between Hyde and Ivy were cut by local censors because of their suggestiveness.
 Sex was intimately tied to horror in many pre-Code horror movies.
-In Murders in the Rue Morgue, an adaptation of Edgar Allan Poe's classic tale which has little in common with the source material, Bela Lugosi plays a mad scientist who tortures and kills women, trying to mix human blood with ape blood during his experiments.
+In Murders in the Rue Morgue, an adaptation of Edgar Allan Poe's classic tale that has little in common with the source material, Bela Lugosi plays a mad scientist who tortures and kills women, trying to mix human blood with ape blood during his experiments.
 His prized experiment, an intelligent ape named Erik, breaks into a woman's second-floor apartment window and rapes her.